 Downside: it only fits onto a roof rack.
 If you have a Land Rover, a Toyota Land Cruiser or similar anyways, then it should not be an issue

 I really do hope I could help you find your first / next roof top tent.
 When one is looking for a cheap roof top tent, quality and reliability is often a worry.
 I have tried to review the ones with a UK warehouse in case there is an issue, and I strongly advise you to pick one with a warranty.
 What surprised me too, is that the Ventura Deluxe 1.4 seems unbeatable at this price.
 It sleeps three adults and there’s 3-year warranty.
-No question, my #1 recommendation is the Ventura Deluxe 1.4.
+If you only look at the price, the Ventura Deluxe 1.4 is a clear winner.

 Keep updated, sign up to my newsletter!

 If you have a question or comment, please feel free to share!

 Check out my other reviews as well!